harryliu-intel/async-toolkit/async-toolkit/m3utils/applications.design-automation.memory.lamb/README.md

 - 1ftr1w1c: 1r1w memory, 1 clock, with flow-through (i.e. unflopped output data).
 Under development.

 ### Process Technology
-This work is being developed primarily for TSMC N3E process.
+This work is being developed primarily for TSMC N3E process, but the principle is generic.

 ### Supported Views
 The present state of the code is to generate 'placeholder' content to enable logic design and pipecleaning  physical design flows.
 This includes:

 - SV behavioral verilog
-- Liberty Files @ SSGNP, -40C
+- Liberty Files @ SSGNP, 0C
 - Synopsys DB files based on Liberty Files
 - LEF abstracts of rough pin positions
 - Synopsys NDM Abstracts Based on the LEF and Liberty Files